Our history

 1975

-On April 1, 1975, he was elected as pastor of the Rev. Petru Floruta Church (1975-1985) which had as the motto of its ministry the words: "Only the grace of God is sufficient for you..." inspired by Romanians 6:1.
-In the 10 years of Pastor Petru Floruta's ministry, the Cleveland Church sponsored dozens of families in Romania and in refugee camps in Europe.
-In 1983, the Cleveland Church had as guests Rev. Richard Wurmbrand and his wife, and Rev. Liviu Olah.
-He maintained a good collaboration with the Romanian Christian Committee for the Defense of Religious Liberty (ALRC) and Rev. George Crisan of Washington, D.C., in defense of the persecuted brethren in Romania.
+On April 1, 1975, our church called Petru Floruta as pastor (1975-1985).
+For his ministry motto, he chose “Only the grace of God is sufficient for you,” inspired by Romans 6:1.
+In the 10 years of Pastor Floruta’s ministry, the Cleveland church sponsored dozens of families from Romania and refugee camps in Europe.
+In 1983, the church hosted Rev. Richard Wurmbrand, his wife, and Rev. Liviu Olah.
+Pastor Floruta maintained an excellent collaboration with the Romanian Christian Committee for the Defense of Religious Liberty (ALRC) and Rev. George Crisan of Washington, DC, in defense of the persecuted brethren in Romania.

 Petru Floruţa (1975-1985)